dmfrodrigues/dynaminator/app/docs/sphinx/index.rst

 ..
-GraphViewerCpp documentation master file, created by sphinx-quickstart on Fri Feb 19 00:28:44 2021.
+DynamiNATOR documentation master file, created by sphinx-quickstart on Fri Feb 19 00:28:44 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GraphViewerCpp's documentation!
+Welcome to DynamiNATOR's documentation!
 ==========================================

 .. toctree::